Nyanyan/Nyanyan.github.io/resources/en/exhibitions/tsukuba_media_art_festival_2025/index.md

-I exhibited "Minoth," a new Reversi teaching robot, and "Isevot," a Reversi robot created in 2022.
+I exhibited "Minoth," a new Reversi professor robot, and "Isevot," a Reversi robot created in 2022.

+## Artwork Caption

+A quarter of a century has passed since a Reversi AI defeated the world champion.
+Reversi AI has become almost perfect in terms of strength.
+However, what AI can do is limited to just finding strong moves.
+What if there was a future where a strong AI had a robot body and could teach us how to win at Reversi?
+We invite you to experience such a future.